Saturday, 22nd February 2020.

 To cater for self-supported participation and to ease traffic congestion, bus transport will be provided from Westport to the event start line.
 Buses will depart Westport by 4.25am on the race-day morning and will leave from the NBS Theatre.

 In addition, a bus service will operate from the finish line at Lyell back to Westport at scheduled times on race day.
 This service will operate every hour from 4.00pm until 9.00pm.
 We will ensure that those competitors finishing after 9.00pm get home, but this will not be through a scheduled service.

-When you enter the Old Ghost Ultra prior to the December 1st 2019, you will have the option of purchasing official event merchandise.
+If you enter the Old Ghost Ultra prior to the December 1st 2019, you will have the option of purchasing official event merchandise.
 Ordered merchandise will be waiting for you in your race pack that will be made available at the pre-race registration.
 You will also be able to order merchandise at pre-race registration and prizegiving.

 When you enter the Old Ghost Ultra, you'll also have the option of making a discretionary donation directly towards the maintenance and up-keep of The Old Ghost Road.
 Or, if you're feeling generous and wish to act now, please visit here.